Danc-0/Movies/README.md

 # Movies
 This is my first Mobile App.
 I did with Kotlin

-An android App that i consume The MOVIEDB Database and Using Clean Architecture
+An Android app am using the The TMDB API to display Movies.
+Am building it with with clean architecture principles, Repository and MVVM with JetPack Compose Libraries.